Nordstrom Offers Over 40% Off Luggage and Other Travel Bags

-Nordstrom Anniversary Sale: 10 Deals on Luggage and Travel Bags for Your Next Summer Vacation
+Best Nordstrom Anniversary Deals on Luggage and Travel Bags for Your Next Summer Vacation

 If you have a summer vacation on the horizon, you've already drafted up a packing list.
 Even if you have all your vacation essentials ready to go, your plans could be re-routed by a lackluster suitcase.
 Thankfully, the Nordstrom Anniversary Sale has plenty of deals on durable luggage and other travel bags to keep all your travel essentials safe.